 Get unstuck assemble what you know and take a concrete action toward getting your content strategy moving again.

-Three steps is all it takes get moving again.
+Three steps is all it takes to get moving again.